The brainy guide to email nurturing: how to follow up your marketing campaigns with effective email nurturing activity

 Want to discover more about marketing automation?
 Check out our marketing automation guide.

 Integrating email nurturing into your marketing campaigns

-You will already have a marketing strategy (or strategies) in place, but integrating email nurturing into your marketing campaigns will increase your levels of personalisation and customer engagement.
+You will already have a marketing strategy (or strategies) in place (especially if you’re working with an amazing digital marketing agency), but integrating email nurturing into your marketing campaigns will increase your levels of personalisation and customer engagement.
 Automated email marketing allows you to produce and distribute targeted content to people who will react positively to it.
 Using an automated marketing platform not only saves you time — time you can spend focusing on other crucial areas of your business — but it also ensures that you are hitting the mark in terms of delivering what prospects want and need.
 But how do you know what type of content to produce?
 Well, that’s where buyer personas come into play…

 Using personas to inform your email nurturing approach

 Creating a buyer “persona” means segmenting your customers into target groups based on their behaviour and attributes, such as age, gender, buying habits, occupation and more.
 From here, creating email nurturing content for each buyer persona is vital.
 Through a personalised approach, you can peak and maintain their interest, and ultimately drive the most qualified prospects down your marketing funnel.

 Email marketing services hit the mark where generic, impersonal content misses by a mile.
 If your prospects receive content that fails to resonate or simply reads as if it was targeted at someone else, you’ll find yourself in an uphill battle to close that sale.
 Email nurturing campaigns work at their best when the content delivered is based on accurate customer data, which automatically makes it targeted to their needs.